Exhibit Designer Salary

 - Assist in the design, fabrication, and budgeting of exhibit installations.

 Popular Skills for Exhibit Designer

 Exhibit Designers report using a diverse set of skills on the job.
 Most notably, skills in autodesk autocad, Computer Aided Design, Adobe Photoshop, and Graphic Design are correlated to pay that is above average.
 Skills that seem to negatively impact pay include Adobe Illustrator.
 The majority of those who know 3D Rendering also know Graphic Design and Adobe Illustrator.
 Most people experienced in Adobe Photoshop also know Adobe Illustrator and Graphic Design.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For many Exhibit Designers, extensive experience does not lead to significantly more money.
+Exhibit Designers with more experience do not necessarily bring home bigger paychecks.
+In fact, experience in this field tends to impact compensation minimally.
 Relatively untried employees who have less than five years' experience make $43K, but folks with five to 10 years under their belts enjoy an appreciably larger median of $49K.
-For Exhibit Designers, 10 to 20 years of experience on the job amounts to an average salary of $56K.
-Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $61K.
+After working for 10 to 20 years, Exhibit Designers make a median salary of $56K.
+Individuals who report more than two decades of experience seem to make only slightly more than folks in the 10-to-20 year range; the more senior group sees median earnings in the comparatively modest ballpark of $64K.